As a small business owner you should always be on the lookout for inexpensive ways to grow your business.

 “ If you just communicate, you can get by.
 But if you communicate skillfully, you can work miracles. ”

 There are a number of ways to reach out to your potential clients.
-You should experiment with each and decide which work best for your business.

 We can break these different ways down into 3 categories: Owned, Earned, and Paid media.
 Let’s define them real quick.

 Just to clarify, you may not own a social media platform like Facebook, but you do control your presence on the platform.

 Content you share on social media is Earned Media.